If you are guilty of a criminal offence, you might be given a good behaviour bond.

-If I have received a Section 10 with a good behaviour bond, will it show on my criminal record?
+If I have received a non conviction order with a good behaviour bond, will it show on my criminal record?

 As a Section 10(1)(a) is a dismissal of your case, it will not show up on a regular criminal record.

-However, if you have been placed under a good behaviour bond under Section 10(1)(b), this will show on your criminal record for the duration of the good behaviour bond and then be removed– as long as you don’t break the conditions of the bond.
+However, if you have been placed under a good behaviour bond under Section 10(1)(b)(now conditional release order without conviction), this will show on your criminal record for the duration of the good behaviour bond and then be removed– as long as you don’t break the conditions of the bond.

-Section 10 bonds can last for up to two years.
+Section 10 bonds (now conditional release orders without conviction) can last for up to two years.

 Section 9 good behaviour bonds come with a criminal conviction, and can last for up to five years.

-What if I don’t get a Section 10 and I am convicted?
+What if I don’t get a non conviction order and I am convicted?

-If you get something other than a Section 10, it will show up on your criminal record permanently, regardless of whether it is a Section 9 bond, or a Section 12 bond which is also called a ‘suspended sentence’, or a fine, community service or another penalty.
+If you get something other than a non conviction order, it will show up on your criminal record permanently, regardless of whether it is a Section 9 bond, or a Section 12 bond which is also called a ‘suspended sentence’, or a fine, community service or another penalty.

-A top criminal defence lawyer can help you to get the least possible penalty, including Section 10 where appropriate
+A top criminal defence lawyer can help you to get the least possible penalty, including a non conviction order where appropriate.